 The best foam cleansers are hard to come by.
-Often, those bubbly, sudsy-type lathers will result in tightness, stripping your skin of the natural, healthy oils that keep it lubricated and supple.
+Often, those bubbly, sudsy-type lathers will result in tightness, stripping your skin of its natural oils that keep it lubricated and supple.
 However, foam formulas are useful, especially to effectively wash away dirt, pollution, and makeup.
 So we found a happy medium.
 We researched the formulas that are gentle, moisturizing, and safe for sensitive skin types, all the while leaving your face fully refreshed and clean (and even helping to nix breakouts, blackheads, and discoloration).
-There are cream-to-oil lathers, milky varieties, and all the foaming goodness your skin will ever need.
+There cream-to-oil lathers, milky varieties, and fragrance-free options.
+We've curated all the foaming goodness your skin will ever need.

 These are our favorite gentle foam cleansers and why we're taken with each one.

-Caudalie Instant Foaming Cleanser
+Best Overall: Caudalie Instant Foaming Cleanser

-Zelens Z-Detox Foaming Cleanser
+Best for Oily Skin: Zelens Z-Detox Foaming Cleanser

 Recommended by our editorial director, Faith, the Zelens soap-free, oil-free foaming cleanser works to unclog your pores and gently exfoliate.
 Mild alpha hydroxy acids, fermented fruit enzymes, and botanical extracts help with cell renewal and turnover while keeping your skin supple and soft the whole way through.

-Korres Greek Yoghurt Foaming Cream Cleanser
+Best for Dry Skin: Korres Greek Yoghurt Foaming Cream Cleanser

-Lancôme Crème Radiance Clarifying Cream-to-Foam Cleanser
+Best for Combination Skin: Lancôme Crème Radiance Clarifying Cream-to-Foam Cleanser

-A truly pampering experience, this gentle cream-to-foam cleanser (brimming with white lotus and rose) penetrates into every pore without leaving behind that terrible tight, dry feeling once you pat your face dry.
-It promises to increase cell renewal, leaving your skin feeling hydrated and soothed, and it smells like a dream.
+A truly pampering experience, this gentle cream-to-foam cleanser (brimming with white lotus and rose) penetrates every pore without leaving behind that terrible tight, dry feeling once you pat your face dry.
+It claims to increase cell renewal, leaving your skin feeling hydrated and soothed, and it smells like a dream.

-Belif Creamy Cleansing Foam Moist
+Best with Vitamin C: Belif Creamy Cleansing Foam Moist

 This creamy cleanser is packed with vitamin C, a powerhouse ingredient with antioxidant properties proven to boost skin tone, among other things.
 Possibly more notable, though, is what this gentle formula doesn't have.
 It's made without parabens, sulfates, phthalates, mineral oil, sodium lauryl sulfate, synthetic fragrances, or dyes.

-Origins Three Part Harmony Foaming Cream-to-Oil Cleanser
+Best for Glowing skin: Origins Three Part Harmony Foaming Cream-to-Oil Cleanser

 Best for Stressed Skin: Pacifica Coconut Milk Cream to Foam Face Wash

 Created for "especially stressed" skin, according to the brand, Pacifica's creamy, coconut-infused cleanser is bubbly and delightful, scented like summer, and helps to gently lift dirt, oil, and makeup from your skin each morning and night.